data-futurists/damp-and-mould-standards-concept/guidance/How the Awaab's Law data model works.md

 [Read more about the key features of the Awaab’s Law data model]().

-## How data flows though the model
+## How data flows through the model

 ### 1\.
 Someone reports a hazard